-Volume of Practice
+Volume of Practice Volume of Practice

-Pre-operative assessment Clinics

-Post-operative round (PACU/HDU) 5

-Acute pain round

-Total minimum VOP:
+Pre-operative assessment Clinics Post-operative round (PACU/HDU) Acute pain round Total minimum VOP:

-Workplace Based Assessments Workplace Based Assessments
+Workplace Based Assessments

 Required Workplace based assessment

-CBD:

-Available WBAs DOPS:
+Available WBAs CBD: DOPS: Mini-CEX:

-Mini-CEX:

 Airway Management

 Managing the airway is a core anaesthetic skill.
 The trainee is expected to know the relevant functional anatomy of the airway, be familiar with airway devices and adjuncts, be able to maintain airway patency, support the deteriorating airway and have an airway management strategy for the anticipated and unanticipated difficult airway.